-International applicants must also certify their ability to pay for out-of-state tuition, fees, books, supplies, year of study.
+International applicants must also certify their ability to pay for out-of-state tuition, fees, books, supplies, transportation, and living expenses for at least one full year of study.
 Medical insurance is not required at this time but is highly recommended for all international applicants.